p17smyr/cv/README.md

 ## Studies
 2017-today: Student on Computer Science Department

-2003-2010: Graduate on Μarketing and Αdvertising department School of administration and economics of Athens
+2003-2010: Graduate on Μarketing and Αdvertising Department School of Administration and Economics of Athens

 ## Work experience